How Does Making Tax Digital Affect Landlords?

 What is Making Tax Digital Income Tax?

-Making Tax Digital – or MTD for short – is a government initiative which aims to revolutionise the way we manage tax in this country.
-The government hopes the move to MTD will provide “one of the most digitally advanced tax administrations in the world” by making it easier for taxpayers to get their taxes right.
+Making Tax Digital – or MTD for short – aims to revolutionise the way we manage tax in the UK by making it easier for taxpayers to get their taxes right.

 When does MTD Income Tax start?